 iPoker Online Poker Series (iPOPs)

 iPoker Online Poker Series (iPOPs) is an online poker series available on the iPoker Network.
-A long row of online poker rooms participate in iPOPs, such as Paddy Poker Poker, Expekt Poker, William Hill Poker and Bet365 Poker.
+A long row of online poker rooms participate in iPOPs, such as Paddy Poker Poker, Expekt Poker, and William Hill Poker.

 iPOPs is a comparatively young poker series; it premiered in late November 2011 with a total of $1 million in guarantee pots. iPOPs 2011 consisted of just four tournaments, including a Main Event that combined online poker with an offline final.
 The 27 final players was flown to Prague in December where they played down to a winner at the Ambassador Casino.